 I’m not suggesting you base your decision on which tool produces the smallest file sizes, as hard drive space is relatively cheap.
 However, if it’s a close decision between two tools, this might be a decider.

-Personally, I was quite surprised as to how much bigger the files output from Topaz DeNoise AI were.
-This was a consistent result across all the images I used.
+Personally, I was quite surprised as to how much bigger the files output from Topaz DeNoise AI were (something that seems to have been fixed in Topaz Photo AI).

 Which Noise Reduction Software is Best?